sakib071/smart_city_app/README.md

 # smart_city_app
-Here we will share our code and resources related to our Android Studio project.
+Here I will share the code and resources related to our Android Studio project.